gmn42/stfc-mod/INSTALL.md

 constantly rewritten when the game starts so any modifications to it are never used and will be lost.

-If you have any problems with a setting, check the parsed value in the _.vars_ file to verify that the setting was applied, and check the `community_patch.log` file to see if any errors were encountered while parsing the _.toml_ file.
+If you have any problems with a setting, check for that setting in the _.vars_ file to verify that the parse value of that setting was correctly applied.
+You may also need to check the `community_patch.log` file to see if any errors were encountered while parsing the _.toml_ file.

 ## Problems?